Chris Knutsen Timeline

 |1913||Moves residence and shop to 1200 Stewart St.

 in Seattle.
 Lists address as "Harp Guitar Factory at Stewart and Minor."

 Harp Guitar headstocks change further.

 the next two years, Knutsen's exact location is unknown.

 Tom Rousseau, Knutsen's son-in-law moves to 1413-F Temple St. in Echo Park, Los Angeles.
-This may have served as a temporary "base of operations" while the New Hawaiian Family line was created (perhaps to coincide with the upcoming PPIE in San Francisco).
+This may have served as Knutsen's temporary "base of operations" - first, to build steel guitars (Knutsen style, then the first Konas) for Charles DeLano who was based in Los Angeles (as Tom Noe has long believed) and next to create the New Hawaiian Family line (perhaps to coincide with the upcoming PPIE in San Francisco, my belief).

 Hermann Weissenborn is in Los Angeles listed as a "manufacturer and repairer of all stringed instruments," with piano repair his specialty.

 "New Hawaiian Family" line introduced by this time, including harp ukes and additional Hawaiian guitar styles.

 Los Angeles, CA.